-Canadian Rockies Itinerary – How to Make the Most of 3 Days in Banff and Jasper
+Canadian Rockies Itinerary – How to Spend of 3 Days in Banff and Jasper

 Canadian Rockies Itinerary

-My first time visiting Canada left me delighted.
+My first time visiting Canada was amazing.
 Showing up to a country I’ve never been to, to a place I’ve only see time and time again on social media can leave me with worry.
 Will it really be as great as everyone says it is?
 What if I’m let down?
 But Canada?
 Not an ounce of a letdown.
 After all the lakes really are that blue, the mountains are that majestic, and the wildlife is that amazing.
 It turns out that while you will more than likely want to stay awhile, a three-day Canadian Rockies itinerary is just what you need to dip your toes into the beauty that is Canada.
+Below I’m sharing the perfect itinerary for spending 3 days in Banff and Jasper.

-Day one overview: Banff National Park + Banff
+• Day one Canadian Rockies highlights: Banff National Park + Banff

-Day two overview: Banff National Park + Canmore
+• Day two Canadian Rockies highlights: Banff National Park + Canmore

-Day three overview: Banff National Park + Jasper National Park
+• Day three Canadian Rockies highlights: Banff National Park + Jasper National Park

 wood cabin in canmore

-Day One – Moraine Lake + Downtown Banff
+Day 1 – Moraine Lake + Downtown Banff

-Spend your first day in Alberta seeing what makes this area so beautiful and unique while experiencing one of the best hikes in Banff.
+Spend your first day in Canada seeing what makes this area so beautiful and unique while experiencing one of the best hikes in Banff.
 Plan to get started bright and early, the most popular Banff lakes tend to crowd up in the early hours, and buses begin to shuttle people in around 8 am.
-(For the details on how and why you should be arriving early, read Details of Visiting the Most Popular Banff Lakes).
-However, before you set off to Banff National Park, you must first purchase a Banff Park Pass.
+Before you set off to Banff National Park, make sure you purchase a Banff Park Pass.

-Once you enter Banff National Park make your way to the serene Moraine Lake, one of the most beautiful lakes in Banff.
-And it’s no secret why.
-At Moraine you’ll be in awe at the aqua blue water in front of you and the Canadian Rockies setting the stage for the perfect backdrop.
+Once you enter Banff National Park make your way to Moraine Lake, one of the most beautiful lakes in Banff.
+At Moraine Lake you’ll be in awe at the aqua blue water in front of you with the Canadian Rockies setting the stage for the perfect backdrop.
 As the sun begins to rise the water only turns bluer and bluer, I could hardly believe my eyes.
 Here you’ll be able to take photos, rent canoes, or even dine at the Moraine Lake Lodge.

 Hiking Moraine Lake